 The inquiry will examine the nature of bargaining power in the supply chains for perishable agricultural goods covering pork, lamb, beef, dairy, poultry, eggs, seafood, and horticulture.

 NSW Farmers' submission into the inquiry outlined the need for change to current supply chains and welcomed competition reform to combat power imbalances.

-We are calling for unconscionable conduct provisions in Australian Consumer Law to be strengthened, and for the principle of fairness to be introduced to our competition framework.
+We emphasised strengthening the unconscionable conduct provisions in Australian Consumer Law, and including the principle of fairness in Australia's competition policy framework.

 We also stressed the need for the mandatory Dairy Code to be extended to include retailers.

 The code's implementation has improved transparency between farmers and processors with processors minimum milk prices now published annually and banning retrospective pricing.